 Covid-19 has added more challenges to the list, which workers are already facing in the regions of conflict around the world.

 Pursuing the education process through Covid-19 was a big challenge; some camps held a large number of refugee children despite their small size.
-Therefore, the workers in charge prefer to isolate students from each other, and teachers at first started to film their teachings methods and send them via WhatsApp where children can watch and keep up with their classes.
+Therefore, the workers in charge prefer to isolate students from each other, and teachers at first started to film their teaching methods and send them via WhatsApp, where children can watch and keep up with their classes.

-Over time, teachers have developed ways to connect with their students via Zoom due to the large number of students who want to attend those classes in a small tent, where teachers hold their classes.
+Over time, teachers have developed ways to connect with their students via Zoom due to the large number of students who want to attend those classes in small tents where teachers hold their classes.

 Therefore, donations and sponsoring teachers and students are crucial for us to keep the process of education on the right path.